Hina-softwareEngineer/adding_feedback_to_website/README.md

 The reviews are stored in text files in the local disk.
 Your script should open those files, process the information to turn it into the format expected by the web service, then send it to the web service to get stored.

-For this lab, the service is running on the same machine, and you can actually look at how all of it is implemented, if you want.
+For this, The service is running on the same machine, and you can actually look at how all of it is implemented, if you want.
 But you don't need to change the service implementation to complete the exercise.